-2. Topic 2: a description of any close links, conflicts of interests, and common ownerships with respect to any execution venues used to execute orders;
+2. Topic 2: a description of any close links, conflicts of interests, and common ownerships with respect to any execution venues used to execute orders:

-Private Wealth Management operates an "open architecture" model for executing all fixed income trades where the GS Global Markets Division is one of the possible execution venues.
+Private Wealth Management operates an "open architecture" model for executing these financial instruments, in which the Global Markets Division is one of the possible execution venues.
 Where the open architecture platform did not support a certain product or an order was subject to specific instructions Private Wealth Management may have traded through the Global Markets Division.